benjamin427/BlazeDemo_Playwright_Framework/README.md

 Tech stack:

-The tech stack I've used were Dotenv, NodeJS, VSCode, Playwright, Chrome, Firefox, WebKit, and JavaScript.
+The tech stack I've used were Dotenv, NodeJS, VSCode, Playwright, Chrome, Firefox, WebKit, Git, GitHub, GitHub Actions, Windows 11, and JavaScript.

 The purpose of this project: